hashicorp/nomad/website/source/docs/job-specification/job.html.md

     accidentally.
 Users should set the `VAULT_TOKEN` environment variable when running the job instead.

+- `consul_token` `(string: "")` - Specifies the Consul token that proves the
+  submitter of the job has access to the Service Identity policies associated with the job's Consul Connect enabled services.
+This field is only used to transfer the token and is not stored after job submission.

+    !> It is **strongly discouraged** to place the token as a configuration parameter like this, since the token could be checked into source control accidentally.
+Users should set the `CONSUL_TOKEN` environment variable when running the job instead.

 ## `job` Examples

 The following examples only show the `job` stanzas.
 Remember that the